patricklafrance/wmfnext-shell/README.md

 }
 ```

-👉 Next, create a persistance layer to store the session, in this example, a session manager.
-The implementation is not included in this tutorial as it doesn't matter (have a look at [wmfnext-host repository](https://github.com/patricklafrance/wmfnext-host/blob/master/packages/app/src/session.ts) for the actual implementation).
+👉 Then, create a persistance layer to store the session.
+In this example, we'll use a class called `SessionManager`.
+The implementation is not included as it doesn't matter (have a look at [wmfnext-host repository](https://github.com/patricklafrance/wmfnext-host/blob/master/packages/app/src/session.ts) for the actual implementation).

 ```ts
 // host - session.ts